Augmentation-aware Self-supervised Learning with Conditioned Projector: Method

 \subsection{Practical implementation of the conditioning mechanism}

+{We have introduced \our{} and described the rationale behind this method.
+In this section, we discuss the practical aspects of the conditioning with augmentation information -- the core component of \our{}. }
-In this work, we focus on a set of augmentations used commonly in the literature~\cite{chen2020simple,chen2020improved,chen2021exploring}, listed below along with descriptions of their respective parameters $\omega^{aug}$: \begin{itemize}[leftmargin=*] \item \textbf{random cropping} -- $\mathbf{\omega}^{c} \in [0,1]^4$ describes the normalized coordinates of cropped image center and cropping sizes. \item \textbf{color jittering} -- $\mathbf{\omega}^{j} \in [0,1]^4$ describes the normalized intensities of brightness, contrast, saturation, and hue adjustment. \item \textbf{Gaussian blurring} -- $\mathbf{\omega}^{b} \in [0,1]$ is the standard deviation of the Gaussian filter used during the blurring operation. \item \textbf{random horizontal flipping} -- $\mathbf{\omega}^{f} \in \{0,1\}$ indicates whether the image has been flipped. \item \textbf{random grayscaling} -- $\mathbf{\omega}^{g} \in \{0,1\}$ indicates whether the image has been reduced to grayscale. \end{itemize}

-To enhance the projector's awareness of the color changes in the augmented images, we additionally enrich $\mathbf{\omega}$ with information about \textbf{color difference} -- $\mathbf{\omega}^{d} \in [0,1]^3$, which is computed as the difference between the mean values of color channels of the image before and after the color jittering operation.
+In this work, we focus on a set of augmentations used commonly in the literature~\cite{chen2020simple,chen2020improved,chen2021exploring}, listed below along with descriptions of their respective parameters $\omega^{aug}$: \begin{itemize}[leftmargin=*] \item \textbf{random cropping} -- $\mathbf{\omega}^{c} \in [0,1]^4$ describes the normalized coordinates of cropped image center and cropping sizes. \item \textbf{color jittering} -- $\mathbf{\omega}^{j} \in [0,1]^4$ describes the normalized intensities of brightness, contrast, saturation, and hue adjustment. \item \textbf{Gaussian blurring} -- $\mathbf{\omega}^{b} \in [0,1]$ is the standard deviation of the Gaussian filter used during the blurring operation. \item \textbf{random horizontal flipping} -- $\mathbf{\omega}^{f} \in \{0,1\}$ indicates whether the image has been flipped. \item \textbf{random grayscaling} -- $\mathbf{\omega}^{g} \in \{0,1\}$ indicates whether the image has been reduced to grayscale. \end{itemize} To enhance the projector's awareness of the color changes in the augmented images, we additionally enrich $\mathbf{\omega}$ with information about \textbf{color difference} -- $\mathbf{\omega}^{d} \in [0,1]^3$, which is computed as the difference between the mean values of color channels of the image before and after the color jittering operation.
 We empirically demonstrate that inclusion of $\mathbf{\omega}^{d}$ in $\mathbf{\omega}$ improves the performance of \our{} (see Section \ref{sec:exp:ablation}).

+{We construct augmentation information $\mathbf{\omega} \in \Omega$ by concatenating vectors $\mathbf{\omega}^{aug}$ describing the parameters of each augmentation type~\cite{lee2021improving}.
+Since each of the above $\omega^{aug}$ can be expressed as a vector of one or more scalars, the concatenated augmentation information vectors contain 14 scalars, i.e. $\omega \in \Omega \subset \mathbb{R}^{14}$.
+We also explore withholding some augmentation information during training (resulting in an appropriately reduced size of $\omega$), but find that conditioning on full augmentation information leads to the best representation quality (see Section \ref{sec:exp:ablation}).}